Operation Peacekeeper Outreach Workers are street-wise men and women trained in:

-Operation Peacekeeper Youth Outreach Workers are street-wise men and women.
-The Youth Outreach Workers are trained in conflict resolution, mediation, community organizing, mentoring and case management.
-They work in schools as well as neighborhood settings, wherever young people at risk of violence are found; including, parks, street corners and apartment complexes.
-Workers respond to areas where violent crimes have occurred in an attempt to talk with youth and prevent retaliations.
+They work in schools and neighborhoods, wherever young people at risk of violence are.
+Workers respond to areas where violent crimes have occurred to talk with the youth and their families to prevent retaliations.

-Operation Peacekeeper builds the bridge between the youth and their families with a collaboration of community-based and faith-based organizations, as well as governmental agencies, to accomplish the mission and vision.
+Operation Peacekeeper builds the bridge between youth, young adults, and their families with a collaboration of community-based and faith-based organizations, as well as government agencies.

-Contributions to help support programs for at-risk, gang-oriented youth can be mailed to:
+To help support programs for at-risk, gang-oriented youth, you can mail donations to:

 425 N. El Dorado Street